-Named after the renowned explorer, Sir Frances Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
-This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
+Named after the renowned explorer Sir Frances Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
+This creates a great upwelling of nutrients which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.
-As you sail across the passage, lecturers will be out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses which follow in your wake.
+As you sail across the passage, lecturers are out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses which follow in your wake.
 The Ushuaia's open bridge policy allows you to join the officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
-A full program of lectures will be offered as well.
+A full program of lectures is offered as well.

 The South Shetland Islands are a haven for wildlife.
 Vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.

-The Antarctic Peninsula's remarkable history will provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
-Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.
+The Antarctic Peninsula's remarkable history provides you with a type of excitement often only associated with the early explorers.
+You have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+Apart from penguins and seabirds you are very likely to see Weddell, crabeater, and leopard seals as well as minke, killer (orca), and humpback whales at close range.